What is Peer Support?

 Our Approach to Peer Support

 Most of our groups are “cross-disease” groups, and are open to young adults with any chronic condition.
 We think this is special, because it highlights the common experiences young people with chronic illnesses face, regardless of their specific diagnoses (ex: navigating school, starting a career, relationships, friendships, etc.).
-Our meetings address topics such as medical disclosure, coping with unpredictability, navigating stigma, treatment burnout, navigating friendships & relationships, and self-advocacy.
+Many of our meetings address topics like medical disclosure, coping with unpredictability, navigating stigma, treatment burnout, navigating friendships & relationships, or self-advocacy.

 Key Principles Behind Our Peer Support Meetings

-Validating the full spectrum of experiences: We recognize the importance of validating the full spectrum of experiences—both positive and negative—associated with living with a chronic illness.
-Our peer-support groups provide a space for community members to discuss and acknowledge a range of experiences, challenges, and strengths.
-This validation helps participants feel seen and understood, empowering them to navigate real-world challenges more effectively.
+Validating the full spectrum of experiences: We recognize the importance of validating both positive and negative experiences associated with living with a chronic illness.
+We try to provide space for community members to discuss and acknowledge both challenges and strengths.

-Safe, inclusive, and accessible: We encourage self-advocacy in this space, as well as community care—we take care of ourselves and each other in these spaces!
+Inclusive and accessible: We encourage self-advocacy, as well as community care—we take care of ourselves and each other in these spaces!
 We strive to create an open dialogue around accessibility needs, and encourage flexibility and creative solutions to meet the needs of our community.

 Interested in learning more about our approach to peer support?
-Check out our Peer Support Toolkit!
+Check out our Group Guidelines or our Peer Support Toolkit!

 Evaluation and Research

-To further address this gap, we created the Roundtable on Peer Support as an Intervention for Young Adult Patients.
-This two-year project explored the existing literature, current challenges, and future opportunities to develop patient-centered research on peer support for young adults with chronic conditions.
+To begin addressing this gap, we’ve worked with researchers at Boston Children’s to understand peer-support needs/experiences within our community, and begin evaluating the impact of our peer-support program.
+We also created the Roundtable on Peer Support as an Intervention for Young Adult Patients, a two-year project exploring existing literature, current challenges, and future opportunities to develop patient-centered research on peer support for young adults with chronic conditions.
 This roundtable was supported by the Eugene Washington PCORI Engagement Award Program, an initiative of the Patient-Centered Outcomes Research Institute (PCORI).
 Learn more about the details of our project and view our Peer-Support Research Resources here.